Types of Stroke

 Ischemic stroke is a type of stroke that accounts for about 83 percent of all cases, according to the American Stroke Association.
 Ischemic strokes occur as a result of an obstruction within a blood vessel supplying blood to the brain.

 A TIA is sometimes called a '”mini-stroke.”
 It is usually due to a blockage caused by platelets clumping together.
-After a short period of time, these clumps break up, allowing the blood flow to resume.
-Most symptoms resolve in 24 hours.
+After a short period of time, these clumps break up, allowing the blood flow to resume and the symptoms resolve.
 Having experienced a TIA increases the chance that a patient will experience a full-blown stroke.
 It is important to determine the cause of the symptoms and thereby reduce the risk of stroke.
-Hemorrhagic Stroke